david419kr/GPT-voicevox-chatbot/readme.md

 update 240623

+*updated latest voicevox girls
 *now able to select gpt model
 *To manage Python dependencies, have implemented venv and requirements.txt.
 *automated install and run with "start.bat"